bitquest/bitquest/README.md

 # Play Bitquest

-Official BitQuest server is not online anymore, but you can start your own server using Docker or Bukkit.
+Official BitQuest server is not online anymore, but you can host your own server using Docker or Bukkit.

-# Start a BitQuest server
+# Hosting a BitQuest server
 There are two methods to create a Bitquest server: One involves running a Docker image with everything ready, and the other is to build the plugin from source and adding it to a Spigot instance.

+## Hosting a Bitcoin or Dogecoin node
+A requirement for BitQuest is a Full Node of Bitcoin Core or Dogecoin Core.
+Before starting a BitQuest server make sure you have a fully synched node with RPC access turned on.

 ## Using Docker
 You can download the a (https://hub.docker.com/repository/docker/explodi/bitquest)[official BitQuest docker image].